MattithyahuData/P2-Bank-churn-prediction/README.md

 # 🏦 Bank Churn Analysis: Project Overview
 * End to end project reasearching the effects certain attributes have on the churn of a bank customer and predicting those customers that may churn.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Built a client facing API using flask API!

 [View Code](Code/P2 Code.ipynb)